.coreweave.app.

 What you’ll use

-This tutorial uses:- Zot: OCI-native container registry
+This tutorial uses:- Zot: Container registry built for OCI.

-- CoreWeave AI Object Storage: S3-compatible object storage for image layers
+- CoreWeave AI Object Storage: S3-compatible object storage for image layers.

-- LOTA: Local Object Transport Accelerator for in-cluster performance
+- LOTA: Local Object Transport Accelerator for in-cluster performance.

-- cert-manager: Automatic TLS certificate management
+- cert-manager: Automatic TLS certificate management.

 - Public LoadBalancer Service: Direct external exposure with a public FQDN under